marcoalopez/IDEAproject/website_source.md

 #### Magnesium

-We use magnesium alloy AZ31 for the _in situ_ EBSD experiments as we need a material that easily undergoes dynamic or static recrystallization under low-_P_ and moderate _T_ conditions in an SEM-EBSD.
+We use commercial-purity AZ31 magnesium alloy (~96% Mg, ~3% Al, ~1% Zn) for the _in situ_ EBSD experiments as we need a material that easily undergoes dynamic or static recrystallization under low-_P_ and moderate _T_ conditions in an SEM-EBSD.
 Despite being an alloy, magnesium aggregates have been used as rock analogue [before](https://doi.org/10.1016/0031-9201(85)90131-1) since it shares several features with major rock-forming minerals due to its low crystal symmetry (hexagonal):

 - highly anisotropic properties
 - deform plastically by few slip systems (dominant basal slip system)